Arthur Lipsett

 Arthur Lipsett (May 13, 1936 – May 1, 1986) was a Canadian filmmaker with the National Film Board of Canada.
 His short, avant-garde collage films, which he described as "neither underground nor conventional”, contain elements of narrative, documentary, experimental collage, and visual essay.
 His first film, Very Nice, Very Nice, was nominated for an Academy Award.

 Early life

 Lipsett was born in Montreal into a Jewish family.
-His father was a chemist, his mother was an immigrant from Kiev who committed suicide in front of Arthur when he was 10.
+His father was a chemist, his mother was an immigrant from Kyiv who committed suicide in front of Arthur when he was 10.
 His father remarried without consulting Arthur and his daughter, Marian.
 Lipsett's teachers recognized him as gifted at age 8 and, after graduating from West Hill High School, he went to the School of Fine Arts in Montreal, where he was named 'best student' three times.
 His mentor, Group of Seven member Arthur Lismer, recommended him to the National Film Board of Canada (NFB).